Redfern Now: Setting

-Inner city suburb Redfern, was an automatic choice as the setting for this ABC series.
-Today it is a dynamic and vibrant place, which holds great cultural significance for the Aboriginal community.
+Inner city suburb Redfern was an automatic choice as the setting for this ABC series.
+Today it is a dynamic and vibrant place which holds great cultural significance for the Aboriginal community.

 Since the 1960s Redfern has been a site for Aboriginal activism and political attention.
 Redfern is widely recognised as the location of then Prime Minister Paul Keating's 'Redfern Speech' in 1992.
 This event marked the Australian government's first public acknowledgement of the dispossession of Aboriginal people and the need for reconciliation.
-Redfern is also geographically in close proximity to the landing place of the first European settlers in Sydney, thus is a relevant location to be considering the impacts of colonialism on Indigenous people.
+Redfern is also near the landing place of the first European settlers in Sydney, and thus is a relevant location to be considering the impacts of colonialism on Indigenous people.

 "The Block" is a particular group of houses in Redfern owned by the Aboriginal Housing Company, and is recognisable as the venue of the 2004 youth riots for Aboriginal rights.
-It is the main location within Redfern, where the characters in the series interact and exist with each other.
+It is the main location in Redfern Now.

 Despite its tumultuous history, Sally Riley said Redfern is now a positive place.
 It has a strong Aboriginal culture, which is clear in the Indigenous art that marks the streets and parks in the suburb.
 Aboriginal communities put a lot of important on place, and due to the long history of Indigenous people in Redfern, it now constitutes a place of belonging for many individuals.

 Theme song

-Each episode opens with the song Lonely Child, performed by Indigenous Australian musician Kira Puru, and The Bruise.
+Each episode opens with the song "Lonely Child", performed by Indigenous Australian musician Kira Puru, and The Bruise.
 The lyrics of the sombre song, 'reach out and touch me, take my hand, and walk me home', reflect dominant aspects of the storyline such as decolonisation.
-The song lyrics aimed to pose an atmosphere of openness for audiences, which could invite participation between Aboriginal and non-aboriginal Australian's in the process of healing.
+The lyrics aimed to pose an atmosphere of openness for audiences, which could invite participation between Aboriginal and non-aboriginal Australian's in the process of healing.